Michelle Leslie: Early career

 Michelle Leslie was born in Adelaide, South Australia, to Albert and Violeta Leslie.
 Violeta was a nurse and one of 12 siblings born in the Philippines.
 Albert played for the Australian basketball team, and met Violeta while on a layover in the Philippines before travelling to the Olympics.
 Violeta emigrated to Australia, and Albert went on to become an assistant coach to the Adelaide 36ers.
-A self-confessed tomboy when young, Leslie was educated at Sacred Heart College in Adelaide, and became interested in modelling only after her father gave her a course at a modelling school as a 15th birthday present.
+A self-confessed tomboy when young, Leslie was educated at Sacred Heart College, Adelaide, and became interested in modelling only after her father gave her a course at a modelling school as a 15th birthday present.
 She enjoyed it enough to undertake a second course, and shortly thereafter left school in order to pursue a full-time modelling career.
 She soon emerged as one of the "most prominent catwalk and catalogue models" in Adelaide, working for stores such as David Jones, Harris Scarfe and Myer.

 In 2000, she appeared as one of the 20 finalists in the first series of the Australian Search for a Supermodel reality show, and was first runner-up in the 2000 Miss World Australia pageant held in Darwin.
 She was "catapulted on to the international catwalk" when Asian Australian models became in demand.
 As a result, she gained work within Asia, appearing under the name "Michelle Lee".
 She also moved to New York temporarily in 2003 for modelling opportunities.
 Off the catwalks she gained prominence as one of the two models involved in a 2004 advertising campaign for Antz Pantz underwear and, prior to this, as the face of the Crystelle lingerie brand.